Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Implicit regularization via zero-variance features

-Regularization is pivotal for enhancing the generalization performance of machine learning models by mitigating overfitting to noisy or irrelevant features.
-In Random Forest classifiers, the ensemble nature, together with randomness in both data (bagging, as introduced by Breiman~\cite{breiman1996bagging}) and feature sampling (random subspace method pioneered by Ho~\cite{ho1998rsm}), induces implicit regularization that bolsters robustness.
-Multiple bootstrapped decision trees reduce variance, while random feature selection at each split introduces decorrelation among trees, curbing model complexity and overfitting.
-Breiman~\cite{breiman2001random} formalized these ideas by decomposing Random Forest generalization error into components of tree strength and correlation, providing a theoretical underpinning for ensemble variation.
+Regularization improves generalization by limiting overfitting to noisy or irrelevant features.
+In Random Forests, bagging \citep{breiman1996bagging} and random subspace sampling \citep{ho1998rsm} yield implicit regularization and robustness.
+Bootstrapped trees reduce variance, and random feature choice decorrelates trees and controls complexity. \citep{breiman2001random} decomposed generalization error into tree strength and inter-tree correlation, providing a theoretical basis.